flathub-infra/flatpak-external-data-checker/README.md

 you can add additional metadata to the manifest to allow the checker to discover new versions.

+Some of the following checkers are able to determine upstream version number, and automatically add it to releases list in metainfo.
+To specify which source is the app upstream source, set property `is-main-source` to `true` in the checker metadata for that source.

 ### URL checker

 If the upstream vendor has an URL that redirects to the latest version of the